Annexation Petitions Approvals or Permits Issued Key Steps in the Process Submittal Requirements Expected Processing Time Fees Next Steps

 Key Steps in the Process

-- A property owner submits an Annexation Petition Application (doc) (pdf) and other required documents to the Department of City Planning.
+- A property owner submits an Annexation Petition Application and other required documents to the Planning and Development Department.

 - City staff reviews petition and notifies the petitioner of any deficiencies.
 If the petition is sufficient, staff submits it to City Council with recommendations for proceeding with annexation consideration.